There are no room types available

 - Carnival Sunday: March

 Wearing a helmet in Andorra is not mandatory but is strongly recommended (especially for children).
 In a ski class wearing a helmet is mandatory.

 You fly with easyJet or Jet2 to Barcelona.
 This flight takes approximately 2 hours and 8 minutes.
 Meals and drinks are not included during the flight.

 Departures from regional airports

 Please note that with departure and/or arrival from a regional airport you may have a stopover on the outward and/or return journey.

-The lift pass for the Grandvalira area includes a free Covid-19 insurance.
+The lift pass (from 2 days) for the Grandvalira area, includes a free Covid-19 insurance.
 It concerns the basic insurance.
 More information about this insurance can be found at:

-The ski pass for children aged up to and including 11 is free (on presentation of proof of identity).
-Children from 12 to 17 years old receive a discount on the ski pass.
-You will find these discounts in the calculation of your travel sum.
+The lift pass for children up to and including 11 years old is free (on presentation of a valid ID).
+Children from 12 to 17 years receive a discount on the lift pass.
+These discounts can be found in the calculation of your travel sum.

 Unfortunately something went wrong...